RyokoNod/Clustering_Neurons/README.md

 ## How to run the analysis

 1. Run ```allen-data-preprocess-mod.ipynb``` to preprocess the Allen Institute data.
 This notebook contains instructions on additional files you will need.
+2. Run ```patch-seq-data-load.ipynb``` to load all the data and package together into a Python object.

 ## About the dataset and the code